San Diego Creek bicycle path: Peters Canyon branch

-Rising back out of the wash, the trail reaches Bryan Ave.
-Taking the underpass, the cyclist should make a hairpin right onto the Bryan Ave exit ramp.
+Rising back out of the wash, the trail reaches Bryan Avenue.
+Taking the underpass, the cyclist should make a hairpin right onto the Bryan Avenue exit ramp.
 A Class I trail does continue on the East side of the wash and includes several branches to the East into Irvine.
-However, the Peters Canyon trail crosses the wash and the 261 Freeway to the West on the overpass which has a dedicated Class I facility.
+However, the Peters Canyon trail crosses the wash and CA Route 261 to the West on the overpass which has a dedicated Class I facility.
 Turning right, the Peters Canyon trail continues on the West side of the wash.
-You will note that there is a future provision here for the trail to continue South on the West side of the wash.
-Indeed, between this point and the railroad tracks the observant cyclist will have noted several completed and uncompleted sections on the opposite side of the wash.
-Traveling North the Peters Canyon trail runs parallel to an equestrian trail.
-From this point on, wherever the signs are insufficient to determine the direction of the trail, as occurs in one or two spots, the cyclist may use the equestrian trail as a guide.
+Traveling North, the Peters Canyon trail runs parallel to an equestrian trail.

-The trail follows the wash and the 261 for a short distance until passing under Irvine Ave in a tunnel.
+The trail follows the wash and the 261 for a short distance until passing under Irvine Avenue in a tunnel.
 It then turns West winding its way through a condominium community ultimately emerging alongside Jamboree Rd.
-Traveling gently up hill there are several at grade street crossings until the trail enters a park and then turns under Jamboree Rd to emerge on the other side.
+Uphill, there are several at grade street crossings until the trail enters a park and then turns under Jamboree Rd to emerge on the other side.
 Some more at grade crossings are encountered until the trail turns West and North winding its way toward Peters Canyon Park finally entering the park terminating near the Lower Peters Canyon Reservoir.

 Combined with the San Diego Creek trail, starting at Newport Bay the total distance to Peters Canyon Park is approximately 15 miles and has a vertical rise of about 350 feet.
 The trail is fully Class I except for at grade street crossings and in excellent condition.
 There are signs and stencils on the San Diego Creek trail and the Peters Canyon trail marking them both collectively as 'Mountains to Sea Trail'.